4 Mathematics for Engineering

 \[ \frac{ \partial \vec{V} }{\partial t} + (\vec{V} \bigcdot \nabla) \vec{V} = -\frac{1}{\varrho} \nabla p + \nu \nabla^2 \,\vec{V} \]

 Solving PDEs can be challenging, and different techniques are employed depending on the type of equation and its properties.
-PDEs come up in incompressible flow theory, which are used to help find velocity potentials and stream functions.
+PDEs are used in incompressible flow theory to help find velocity potentials and stream functions.
 Analytical methods involve finding exact solutions using techniques such as the separation of variables, Fourier series, or Laplace transforms.

 However, analytical solutions are not always possible, especially for nonlinear PDEs or complex boundary conditions.
 To this end, numerical methods are often used to approximate solutions for PDEs.
 These methods involve discretizing the domain and approximating the derivatives using finite difference, finite element, or finite volume techniques.